mutugi310/React-Exercises/README.md

 Question 4:
 Create a simple form in React with an input field for a user’s name and a submit button.
 When the form is submitted, display an alert with the entered name.
 Make sure to prevent the form’s default refresh behavior on submit.

+Question 5:
+Create a React component that displays a counter with increment and decrement buttons.
+The counter should start at 0.
+When the counter reaches 10, disable the increment button, and when it reaches 0, disable the decrement button.